jnozzi/cocoadev.com/SiteContent/General/PaulCD.markdown

-Paul Diegenbach, diegen at [[PCDCom]].nl, a retired and occasional  cocoa programmer
+Paul Diegenbach, diegen at General/PCDCom.nl, a retired and occasional  cocoa programmer